KangchengHou/admix-kit/docs/quickstart-cli.md

 # Quick start (command line interface)

+We go through the basic function of `admix-kit` using the toy data we prepared.
 ```bash
 # install the admix-kit package, make a new directory and cd into it
 # try running the following code